Dessau: History

 Dessau is famous as the second site of the Bauhaus school.
 It moved here in 1925 after it had been forced to close in Weimar.
 Many famous artists were lecturers in Dessau in the following years, among them Walter Gropius, Paul Klee and Wassily Kandinsky.
-The Nazis control of Dessau city council forced the closure of the Dessau Bauhaus in 1932.
+The Nazis’ control of Dessau city council forced the closure of the Dessau Bauhaus in 1932.
 The school moved to Bernau bei Berlin and closed its doors for the last time in 1933.

 The town was almost completely destroyed by Allied air raids in World War II on 7 March 1945, six weeks before American troops occupied the town.
 Afterwards, it was rebuilt with typical GDR concrete slab architecture (Plattenbau) and became a major industrial centre of East Germany.
 Since German reunification in 1990, many historic buildings have been restored.

 The composer Kurt Weill was born in Dessau.
 Since 1993, the city has hosted an annual Kurt Weill Festival.
 Dessau was also the birthplace of the philosopher Moses Mendelssohn (in 1729), and Leopold I, Prince of Anhalt-Dessau (der alte Dessauer) (on 3 July 1676), a lauded field marshal for the Kingdom of Prussia.

-In January 2005, Dessau gained notoriety for the mysterious death of a Sierra Leonean convicted drug trafficker and failed asylum seeker Oury Jalloh.
+In January 2005, Dessau gained notoriety for the mysterious death of a Sierra Leonean asylum seeker, Oury Jalloh.
+Jalloh died in police custody, however, the official version of events released by the police was found to have many inconsistencies.